Bridging the Gap: Real Self vs Ideal Self

 - the ought self (superego)

 The real self is how we experience ourselves in the present.
 The ideal self is the attributes that an individual would ideally like to possess (hopes, dreams, and aspirations).
 And the ought self represents the attributes that someone believes you should possess.
-This includes sense of duty, obligations, and responsibilities.
-(Higgins, 1987).
+This includes sense of duty, obligations, and responsibilities (Higgins, 1987).

 Perhaps, the comparing of the real self in childhood to the ‘ought self’ projected by caregivers is the core cause of Alfred Adler’s concept of inferiority.
 The child experiences inferiority through inability to meet perceived external expectations.
-Adler wrote, “this feeling of inferiority is the cause of his continual restlessness as a child, his craving for action, his playing of roles, the pitting of his strength against that of others, his anticipatory pictures of the future and his physical as well as mental preparations” (Adler, 2011).
+Adler wrote, “This feeling of inferiority is the cause of his continual restlessness as a child, his craving for action, his playing of roles, the pitting of his strength against that of others, his anticipatory pictures of the future and his physical as well as mental preparations” (Adler, 2011).

 Images of Self as Motivation

 In many cases, the ideal self serves as a motivational force that drives individuals to work towards self-improvement and personal growth.
 People may set goals and engage in various behaviors to bridge the gap between their actual self (how they perceive themselves currently) and their ideal self (how they ideally want to be).
-George Frank and Douglas Hiester remarked that the “discrepancy between the self concept, that is, the way the person experiences himself in the present. and the ideal concept has been used in research endeavors as a criterion for psychological health and personality change” (1967).
+George Frank and Douglas Hiester remarked that the “discrepancy between the self concept, that is, the way the person experiences himself in the present. and the ideal concept has been used in research endeavors as a criterion for psychological health and personality change” (Frank & Douglas, 1967).

 The ideal self and the ought self can be described as self guides that drive behavior.
 Certainly, we have dreams of what would make us happy.
 We envision personality traits and achievements that would enhance our lives.
 However, we also are part of a community.
 We have families and responsibilities.
 The perfect ideal image of what makes us happy may not always fit into the reality of our lives.
 We must manage the complex task of tradeoffs.